Hours of Work and Pay

 Non-Exempt Staff: Federal law requires that Loyola keep accurate records of hours worked.
 Work time submitted through Kronos should be an accurate reflection of time spent on the job, time taken as unpaid meal time and paid time off.
 The Kronos allows up to three different work "shifts" or "IN" and "OUT" times to be recorded within any workday.
 Kronos will calculate total hours worked from times entered each day.
 Any fraction of an hour will be automatically rounded to the nearest quarter hour according to Fair Labor Standards Act/Wage and Hour requirements.
 Kronos is accessible to supervisors and must have supervisor's approval before pay is authorized.

 Exempt Staff are paid salary; therefore tracking hours worked is not necessary.
 Exempt staff are expected to work a minimum of 37.5 hours each week and, if necessary, whatever more is needed to get their job done.
 Kronos should be used to record use of accrued time off designations only.
+If any portion of the day is worked, an exempt staff is paid for the entire day.
 Time off may be taken in full day increments only.
 Kronos are accessible to supervisors and must have supervisor's approval before pay is authorized.

 New Hires or Staff Transferring Positions will need to complete a paper timecard prior to the Kronos activation or re-activation in the new position.
 Paper timecards are available either through the Payroll Department or through Human Resources.
 It is important that the paper timecard contain all necessary information across the top of the timecard including the "Period End" date, the department number, the employee's name clearly printed with last name first, and social security number.
 For non-exempt staff all "IN" and "OUT" times will need to be added.
 Calculation of total hours for each day and for the pay period must be included.
 Exempt staff only record exceptions to being at work in full day increments.
 For both non-exempt and exempt staff, the card needs to be signed by the supervisor before it is submitted.
 The completed card should be taken to the campus mailroom and placed in the HAND DELIVER inter-office mail bag directed to PAYROLL, WTC, no later than 10:00 a.m. on the Monday following the end of the pay period.